Rajesh-Royal/liquid-button/README.md

+TO use the LIquid button in your project -
+1. - npm install liquid-button
+2. - Then Import liquid-button in your react project

+    import LiquidButton from 'LiquidButton'

+3. - use ` <LiquidButton name="FirstButton" background="black" firstcolor="#1e88e5" secondcolor="yellow" /> `
+     -------- put your desired colors -----

+     That's It // Currently You can't use more than one button on one page I will update this soon

+     Feel free to contribute on github -

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts